HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

           function getPagedForgers(int32 startIndex, int32 pageSize) external view returns (int32 nextIndex, ForgerInfo[] memory listOfForgerInfo);

      Returns the paginated list of all the registered forgers.<br>
-     Each element of the list is the detail of a specific forger (see above method getForger for a description of the datastructure).<br>
+     Each element of the list is the detail of a specific forger (see above method getForger for a description of the data structure).<br>
      nextIndex will contain the index of the next element not returned yet. <br>If no element is still present, next will be -1.